dev-xo/remix-auth-totp/README.md

   codeField?: string

   /**
-   * The maximum age of the session in milliseconds. (remember me)
+   * The maximum age of the session in milliseconds. ("Remember Me" feature)
    * @default undefined
    */
   maxAge?: number